 There are two approaches for TDD/FDD converged antennas.
 Firstly, the two systems can use different arrays and interfaces while sharing the outer cover, which is suitable when the frequency bands are far away from each other.
-Alternatively, an inner or outer combiner can be used, so that the antenna arrays can also be shared (see Figure 3.4-2).
+Alternatively, an inner combiner can be used, so that the antenna arrays can also be shared (see Figure 3.4-2).
 In this scenario, the insertion loss due to the combiner should be reduced as much as possible.
+Outer combiner is not recommended.

-Figure 3.4-2: two pipe broad band TDD/FDD antenna
+Figure 3.4-2: two path broad band TDD/FDD antenna